5 ways to sell your crafts online

 It’s worth bearing in mind that Etsy charges listing and transaction fees, so you’ll need to take those into account when pricing your items and postage.

 Your own website

 Would you rather have control over a whole website?
 Set up your own!
 Squarespace, WordPress, and Wix are good hosting sites for beginners.
 Setting up your own website for craft sales gives you control over the style and content as well as how you take payments.

 A dedicated website is an excellent choice if you’re tech-savvy.
 If not, it might be beneficial to connect with a web developer who can help with the initial website setup.

 Another online marketplace to try is on ASOS.
 Mostly clothes and accessories-related, ASOS Marketplace is a great place to find potential customers.
-As with Etsy, you get your own ‘boutique’ to sell on, but also pay commission for every sale.
+As with Etsy, you get your own ‘boutique’ to sell on, but also pay a commission for every sale.